falsy/react-architecture/README.md

 # React with Clean Architecture

-This is a small idea project based on the principles of `Domain-Driven Design(DDD)` and `Clean Architecture` for a React architecture.
-To maintain the core principle of `framework independence` in Clean Architecture, the primary domain logic and business rules are written independently of any framework, with only the UI layer being designed to rely on React.
+This is a small idea project that applies the principles of `Domain-driven Design (DDD)` and `Clean Architecture` to a React architecture.
+To adhere to the core principle of Clean Architecture, `framework independence`, all major domain logic and business rules are designed to be independent of any specific framework, while only the UI layer relies on React.

-To avoid redundancy with a previous project, [clean-architecture-with-typescript](https://github.com/falsy/clean-architecture-with-typescript), the focus is on a commonly used React tech stack rather than an discussion of DDD or Clean Architecture.

-This project utilizes Vite's `mock-server` to implement a very simple functionality for displaying, adding, or deleting a list of posts.
-It serves as a lightweight way to review the overall project structure and functionality while also being designed as a boilerplate codebase for new projects.
+This project implements simple functionality for displaying, adding, and deleting posts using Vite's `mock-server`.
+It is designed to provide a quick way to understand the overall structure and operation of the project, and it can also be used as a boilerplate code for new projects.

+#### ⚠️ Discontinued (2025-01-13)

+> This project has been discontinued due to significant overlap with the "[clean-architecture-with-typescript](https://github.com/falsy/clean-architecture-with-typescript)" project.
+> Future updates will only be provided through the "clean-architecture-with-typescript" repository.

 #### Note.